 Volunteers and Federal Ethics Rules (Hatch Act)

-While volunteers are not beholden to the same ethics laws and regulations that apply to federal employees, they are expected to maintain the professional and ethical standards of the workplace while acting in an official capacity or wearing a volunteer uniform (see Prohibited Volunteer Activities).
+While volunteers are not held to the same ethics laws and regulations that apply to federal employees (including the Hatch Act), they are expected to maintain the professional and ethical standards of the workplace while acting in an official capacity or wearing a volunteer uniform (see Prohibited Volunteer Activities).
 Volunteers are also expected to comply with all standards of professional conduct that apply to the work the volunteer performs under a volunteer service agreement.
-The NPS may terminate the volunteer agreement for any reason, including a lapse in ethical conduct by the volunteer.

 Volunteers and the Fair Labor Standards Act